Washington lawmakers propose state budgets to address homelessness crisis

 The Senate plan also sets aside $100 million in the coming years for state agencies to work on projects that reduce the effects of climate change.
 The state Office of Financial Management would consult with state agencies about projects and send recommendations to Inslee and the Legislature by Nov.
 1.

-Such projects could deal with forest health, ocean acidification, flooding or restoration of salmon habitats, said Sen. Christine Rolfes, D-Bainbridge Island.
+Such projects could deal with forest health, ocean acidification, flooding or restoration of salmon habitat, said Sen. Christine Rolfes, D-Bainbridge Island.

 “This fund is to protect us,” Rolfes, the chief Senate Democratic budget writer, said in a news conference.
 “To protect our economy, to protect our resources, to protect our communities from climate changes.”